reslami/UCSD-Triton-Pathways/README.md

 - The Flask framework and its extensions for web application development
 - SQLAlchemy and Flask-Migrate for database management
 - The open source community for inspiration and tools that made this project possible

+## Contact

+For questions, suggestions, or feedback about this project, please contact:
+- Email: reslami@ucsd.edu